-I was recently part of a discussion about Seva, or yoga in service, at the Yoga Australia conference.
+I was part of a discussion group about Seva, or yoga in service, at the Yoga Australia conference.
 Yogis from across the country gathered to talk about offering yoga in service to people in under-served communities, from prisoners and people with mental health issues through to indigenous Australians, refugees and the homeless.

 Yoga has many, MANY benefits, and I’m super excited by the growth in research on how yoga therapy can improve people’s health and wellbeing.
 But is yoga what these underserved populations need most?

 I’ve developed Yoga Therapy programs for at-risk youth and women in domestic violence shelters.
 Yoga can undoubtedly be beneficial for these populations.